-On July 30, 2021, (the Effective Date) we entered into a Development Financing Agreement (the Financing Agreement) with Abingworth to obtain funding to support our development of seladelpar for the treatment of PBC.
-The Financing Agreement provides us up to \$100.0 million in funding, of which \$25 million was received in August 2021, \$25 million was received in November 2021 and \$25 million was received in January 2022.
-We also have an option to draw an additional \$25 million (the Optional Funding) within approximately two months of the completion of enrollment of our Phase 3 RESPONSE clinical trial.
-The period during which we may exercise this funding option has not yet expired.
-The Optional Funding is subject to certain customary funding conditions.
-In return, we will pay to Abingworth fixed and variable success payments, as further described in Note 4-Development Financing Agreement in the notes to our consolidated financial statements.
+On July 30, 2021, we entered into a Development Financing Agreement (the Financing Agreement) with Abingworth to obtain funding to support our development of seladelpar for the treatment of PBC.
+We received \$75.0 million in funding pursuant to the Financing Agreement, of which \$25 million was received in August 2021, \$25 million was received in November 2021 and \$25 million was received in January 2022.

+Collaboration and License Agreement